Close

 Term Insurance with Critical Illness Cover

-Term insurance with critical illness cover has a rider under which the policyholder or the beneficiary is given a lump sum in case a person gets diagnosed with a critical illness such as cancer, heart attack or stroke.
-This can help cover the heavy costs of medical treatment for critical illnesses.
+Term insurance can be coupled with critical illness cover, where the policyholder or the beneficiary can receive a lump sum upon a diagnosis of a critical illness like cancer, heart attack, or stroke.
+This may assist in the expensive medical treatment of acute diseases.

 Term Insurance with Accidental Death Cover

-This type of term insurance may have an added feature of accidental death rider wherein the policyholder receives an additional payout if the cause of death is an accident.
-The accidental death benefit is usually a multiple of the basic sum assured and, therefore, gives additional financial protection to the policyholder's family in the case of an accidental death.
+This kind of term insurance comes with an accidental death rider, which means that the policyholder gets an extra payment if they die in an accident.
+The accidental death benefit is usually in addition to the basic sum assured, which means that it gives the policyholder's family extra financial protection in case of an accidental death.

 Convertible Term Insurance Plan